 - 1. Creating a highly productive region, with a diverse, globally competitive economy that offers a range of career opportunities for all residents. - 2.
 Developing a highly educated and skilled workforce to support an evolving knowledge-based economy and excellence in the trades. - 3.
 Partnering with Aboriginal peoples to increase educational and employment opportunities. - 4.
 Delivering a complete network of transportation, energy, communications, social and learning infrastructure to support strong, vibrant communities. - 5.
-Demonstrating leadership in sustainable growth and environmental

-6. Establishing innovative partnerships to maximize resources and ensure this management.
+Demonstrating leadership in sustainable growth and environmental management. - 6.
+Establishing innovative partnerships to maximize resources and ensure this Plan achieves its ambitious vision and is fiscally sustainable.